The Official Author Bio: (For all your promotional needs)

 And the amazing thing about that class was that for the first time I felt like what I put down on the page was exactly like what I’d pictured in my head.
 Who knew using words instead of illustrations could make such a difference?
 My professor also seemed to think I wasn’t half-bad at it, and strongly encouraged me to pursue screenwriting.
 So I ended up a film major at USC, attending their School of Cinematic Arts.
 But by the time I graduated, I’d decided that Hollywood really wasn’t for me (there’s not nearly as much creative freedom as you’d think).
 I spent about a year after graduation trying different jobs in the industry—and hating them all—before I finally had to admit that working in movies/TV was never going to be a good fit.

 After I left Hollywood I did the practical thing: got a regular day job to pay the bills.
 Moved to a lovely house in the suburbs.
-Got married to an amazing guy.
 Adopted a bunch of fluffy cats.
 Life was wonderful in so many ways—but over time I realized there was one thing missing.
 I couldn’t stop my mind from dreaming up stories, and I desperately missed spending time watching them play out on the page.
-So I decided to try writing a book, and focused on middle grade because that was the time period in my life when reading had been the most special to me. (plus, I’m pretty much a big kid—ask my husband.)
+So I decided to try writing a book, and focused on middle grade because that was the time period in my life when reading had been the most special to me. (plus, I’m pretty much a big kid.)
 I just wasn’t sure what story I wanted to tell.

 I was in the middle of working on one project when I had THE BIG IDEA.
 The scary, much-more-complicated-than-I’d-ever-planned-to-write story that told me I AM THE ONE! (in case you can’t tell, I’m talking about the story that became Keeper of the Lost Cities.)
 That happened way back in 2008.
 I spent the next year doing the world building for the Lost Cities, and another two years after that writing the book and revising it (and then revising it some more—and more after that.
 The published version of the book is actually draft 20!) (yes, really).
 And after all that hard work, I was so excited when an editor at Simon & Schuster offered to buy it.